AI Guardrails & Risk

 This lens isolates failures of governance and probabilistic logic.
 Use it to identify where AI has been granted execution authority without the necessary structural constraints to prevent systemic drift.

-The introduction of Large Language Models (LLMs) and Generative AI into business automation represents the single greatest shift in systemic risk since the move to the cloud.
-For decades, automation was deterministic: if Input X occurs, provide Output Y. Success was defined by the accuracy of the logic gate.
+The introduction of Large Language Models (LLMs) into business automation represents the single greatest shift in systemic risk since the move to the cloud.
+For decades, automation was deterministic: if Input X occurs, provide Output Y. AI is probabilistic; it predicts the most likely next token based on statistical patterns.
+This shift moves the failure mode from "Logic Errors" (which are detectable) to "Semantic Failures" (which are quiet, plausible, and potentially catastrophic).
+When you automate with AI, you are not just automating work; you are automating Judgment.

 AI Guardrails Visualization showing a containment prism Filtering risk particles.